Canadian National Exhibition: History

 An advertisement for the 1884 Toronto Industrial Exhibition.
 Established in 1879, the exhibition became the Canadian National Exhibition in 1903.

 In September 1846, the Provincial Agricultural Fair of Canada West, sponsored by the Provincial Agricultural Association and the Board of Agriculture for Canada West, was held in Toronto in the area near present-day King and Simcoe Streets.
 While primarily an agricultural event, it also displayed manufactured goods and decorative arts and crafts.
 The fair was a success, and it was proposed that future fairs be held in different locations each year.
 In 1847, the fair was held in Hamilton and thereafter travelled to such cities as Cobourg, Kingston, Niagara, and Brockville.

 Electric railways at the CNE in 1884.
-The railways were introduced to the CNE the previous year.
+The railways had been introduced to the CNE the previous year.

 In 1852, the fair returned to the west side of University Avenue (see Grange Park (neighbourhood)), stretching from a bit north of Dundas Street to a bit south of College Street.
 It lasted four days.
 The Horse Park, on the west side of the grounds, was loaned to the fair by Mrs. Boulton, who lived in the Grange, and it was bounded on the north by the Caer Howell Pleasure Grounds (in a way a forerunner of the midway).
 The fair was a success, attracting more than visitors.
 In 1853, the fair moved on to another city and didn't return to Toronto until 1858 when the fair was held at the new Dufferin Street site.
 In 1878, Toronto again hosted the fair.
 Afterwards, Toronto City Council and the local Exhibition Committee approached the Provincial Agriculture Association with a proposition: that the fair remain permanently in Toronto.
 The Association thanked City Council and the Exhibition Committee for their work in delivering a successful fair in 1878 but informed them that a decision had already been made to move the fair to another city in 1879.

 Toronto City Council, along with local businessmen, moved ahead with plans to establish a permanent fair in Toronto.
 The new fair, known as the Toronto Industrial Exhibition, opened on September 2, 1879, and lasted for three weeks (Sundays excepted).
 The 50 acres site hosted an attendance of more than 100,000 paid admissions and 8,234 exhibits.

 The now vanished "Flyer" rollercoaster, and the likewise vanished Exhibition Stadium at the CNE in 1985, as seen from the giant Ferris wheel.